During February and March we’ll be reading Middlesex by Jeffrey Eugenides for our Read-a-Long. Who’s in?

 - You do not have to be a book blogger to join.

-- We will be reading the book in November and December (eight weeks), with the first discussion happening on Monday, November 4th.
-The book is about 383 pages (depending on which edition you read) so that’s roughly 49 pages a week; about 7 pages a day.
+- We will be reading the book in February and March (8 weeks), with the first discussion happening on Monday, February 10th.
+The book is about 529 pages (depending on which edition you read) so that’s roughly 66 pages a week; about 9 pages a day.

 - Don’t be intimidated.
-We will be going at a slow pace and discussing the book throughout our reading.
+Though we will be going at a somewhat quick pace, we will be discussing the book throughout our reading.
 The discussions are quite fun, and make the reading process very enjoyable!

-Week #/ Where to Stop (For example, in week one STOP and place your bookmark at Chapter VI.)
+Week #/ Where to Stop (For example, in week one STOP and place your bookmark at the chapter called, The Silk Road.)

 Week Eight/ The End